-For that what we do is, we consider an elemental volume like a tetrahedron, we give the point certain names for convenience.
-So, there are surfaces like this the surface AOB let us call it as S 1, surface AOC we call it as S 3, why such 1 and 3 because this index we are trying to preserve for the direction normal of those surfaces.
+For that what we do is we consider an elemental volume like a tetrahedron.
+We give the point certain names for convenience.
+So, there are surfaces like this the surface AOB let us call it as S1, surface AOC, we call it as S3; why such 1 and 3 because this index we are trying to preserve for the direction normal of those surfaces.
+So, these 1 is for the fact that the direction normal of these AOB is along x.